stanleysousa/montecarlo-sqrt-estimator/README.md

 # montecarlo-sqrt-estimator

-Estimates the square root of the number `v` using the Monte Carlo method with 10^`p` samples.
+Estimates the square root of the number `v` using the Monte Carlo method.
+Runs `p` simulations with 10^[1..p] samples each run.

 For more information see the [documentation](./docs/mc_sqrt.pdf).